 It can also help cover legal defense costs if you are sued as a result of these damages.
 When you purchase car damage liability coverage, you will need to select a limit.
 This is the amount that your insurance would cover in the event of car damage.

 Employees become injured every day on the job.
 From minor cuts and bruises to more extreme head injuries and broken bones, these injuries can interfere with a worker’s ability to do their job.
 Depending on the circumstances of the incident, a disgruntled worker could decide to sue you for any damages.
 This is why it is important to have a workers’ compensation insurance policy in place.

 Workers’ compensation insurance is essentially a contract between a business and an insurance company.
 If an employee becomes injured, the insurer agrees to pay the employee’s medical bills, lost wages, permanent disability, and in the case of death, death benefits to the worker’s family.
 In most states, worker’s compensation insurance is mandatory.

 Customers trust you with their vehicles on a daily basis.
 While most car washes are able to get the job done without incident, accidents can happen within a matter of seconds.
 Oftentimes, accidents in car washes lead to bodily injury or property damage.
 While there is no way to always prevent these types of incidents from occurring, you can ensure that your business is well-protected from the potential consequences.

 Car wash insurance policies are essential for any owner or operator of car wash businesses.
-For more information about what car wash insurance covers or to acquire specialty insurance for your business, contact the specialty insurance professionals at the JMG Insurance Agency by calling 1.844.304.7332 or by requesting a quote online.
+For more information about what car wash insurance covers or to acquire specialty insurance for your business, contact the specialty insurance professionals at JMG Insurance Corp by calling 1.844.304.7332 or by requesting a quote online.